Clemboutier/PersoMVP.github.io/README.md

 # WebsitePoC.github.io

-This is a PoC of a website built with Tailwind and FastAPI.
+This is a Proof of Concept of a website built with Tailwind and FastAPI.